-"To breed, to bleed, to lead."

--The law of the English aristocracy of old.
+"To breed, to bleed, to lead." -The law of the English aristocracy of old.

 At age twenty, after thirteen years of an atrocious training that tanned their bodies for the rest of their lives, with scarred skin and crossed backs for the whipping, young Spartans reached the critical point in their lives.
-In case they did not successfully pass the final phase of instruction they became perioeci or perioikoi.
-The others were destined for a solemn ceremony in which the diverse military communities called Syssitias (which could be defined as communal meals, guilds or Army clubs), formed to recruit members among the recently promoted.
+They were destined for a solemn ceremony in which the diverse military communities called Syssitias (which could be defined as communal meals, guilds or Army clubs) formed to recruit members among the recently promoted.
 The Syssitias had from fifteen to twenty members.
 Some had more prestige than others, and they tried to keep up their fame by recruiting the new "promotion."
 Evaluating a candidate took into account his reputation, his toughness, his skill with weapons, his courage, his audacity, his presence, his fitness and intelligence.